 - If any directions or details need to be shared, I write them all down in full at the top of the sheet with the questions.
 If they are critically important, I will bold or highlight them.

 - Close all unnecessary windows on my computer.
-Set my status to “Do not disturb” on Teams.
+Set my status to “Do not disturb” on internal messaging systems.

 - Arrange my schedule so I don’t have critical appointments right before or after my interview.